 Ardnamurchan Zero Carbon Bothy

-Situated close to the Atlantic Oak woods of Ardnamurchan, this house is ancilliary to a main house (a bothy), and draws influence from vernacular outbuildings using traditional profiled steel and locally sourced timber cladding.
+Situated among the Atlantic Oakwoods of Ardnamurchan, this house is ancillary to a main house (a bothy), and draws stylistic influence from vernacular outbuildings, using traditional profiled steel and locally sourced timber cladding.

 The building is constructed using a timber panel system, with timber and plaster internal finishes.
 Its cladding is milled from renewable timber sources within 8km of the site, and its foundations support legs that lift the building away from the ground and reduce concrete volumes.
 Due to these measures the building is carbon neutral (‘zero carbon’) from the point of view of its embodied energy.